rerun-io/rerun/docs/content/concepts/blueprint.md

 ## Blueprint architecture motivation

-Although this architecture adds some complexity and indirection, the fact that the viewer stores all of its meaningful frame-to-frame state in a structured blueprint data-store has several advantages:
+Although this architecture adds some complexity and indirection, the fact that the Viewer stores all of its meaningful frame-to-frame state in a structured blueprint data-store has several advantages:

--   Anything you modify in the viewer can be saved and shared as a blueprint.
+-   Anything you modify in the Viewer can be saved and shared as a blueprint.
--   A blueprint can be produced programmatically using just the Rerun SDK without a dependency on the viewer libraries.
+-   A blueprint can be produced programmatically using just the Rerun SDK without a dependency on the Viewer libraries.
 -   The blueprint is capable of representing any data that a recording can represent.
 This means in the future, blueprint-sourced data overrides will be just as expressive as any logged data.